Anna Keichline: Patents

-Architecture
+Architecture career

 Throughout her professional career, she designed seven patents that had great impact on day-to-day life.
 She also designed commercial buildings and homes in Pennsylvania, Ohio, and Washington, D.C.
 She was honored in 2002 with in an official state of Pennsylvania historical marker placed in front of the Plaza Theater, which she designed in 1925.
 Also, her great niece, Nancy Perkins carried on her legacy by establishing her own industrial design firm, Perkins Design Ltd. Keichline's designs can still be seen in Bellefonte, Mill Hall, Centre Hall, Huntingdon and Mount Union, PA.

-She designed the Plaza Theatre, the Cadillac Garage and Apartments, the Harvey Apartments, as well as multiple residences in Bellefonte.
+Early in her career, Keichline taught within the Department of Home Economics at the Pennsylvania State College.

+Keichline's early architectural projects "reflects a training steeped in historic precedent, drawing on past architectural forms to address modern needs."

+Major Projects

+Bald Eagle and Nittany Valley Presbyterian Church, Mill Hall, Penn., 1915

+This Gothic revival style church has an entry tower that is buttressed with oversized cross gables.
+Contemporary newspaper articles note that the kitchen used for gathering was a "unique feature" and the "exposed truss effect" of the sanctuary.

+Cadillac Garage and Apartments (County Chevrolet Garage), Bellefonte, Penn., 1916

+According to the Historical Building Marker, this building originally served as a car dealership with a showroom on first floor, a repair shop on the second, and an office and living space on the third floor.
+Damaged by a fire in December 2009, this building was remodeled into apartments in 2016 maintaining the original look of the exterior.

+Plaza Theater, Bellefonte, 1925

+The theater encompassed a stage, orchestra pit, pipe organ as well as a "Cry Room" that was enclosed in glass for parents to watch movies with young children.

+Juniata Colony Country Clubhouse, Mount Union, Penn., 1927

+While the Country Club itself was designed by Tom Bendelow of Chicago, the main clubhouse was designed by Keichline.
+In a news articles the clubhouse was described as “30 × 45 feet in size with eighteen foot porches opening into the main club room through five pairs of French doors.”

 Personal life

 Keichline had her own automobile, which was unusual for women at the time.
 She was also involved in World War I efforts, serving as a "special agent with military intelligence."
 She was a delegate to President Hoover's Better Housing Conference.
 On July 4, 1913 she led a march in Bellefonte of Suffragists during nationally organized protests.